luisdelae/BBupdata/README.md

 Shows all events for the user that is logged in
 Color of event should change depending on whether or not the task has been test to complete

+UPDATES AND FIXES

+4/19/2016
+- Calendar now includes last names of contacts.
+- Changed "undefined" to "No subject" if user does not input a subject for the reminder.
+- When adding a contact, autofocus is set to the name text box.
+- When adding a contact, can now hit enter to submit the new contact.